7 questions we have about bombings in New York and New Jersey

 Law enforcement officials launched a manhunt for Rahami after identifying him through a fingerprint, and he was taken into custody Monday after a shootout with police in Linden, New Jersey.

-But questions remain about the events leading up to Saturday's bombings in New York and Seaside Park, New Jersey, and pipe bombs that were found Sunday night in Elizabeth, New Jersey.
+But questions remain about the events leading up to Saturday's bombings in New York and Seaside Park, New Jersey, and the discovery of pipe bombs Sunday night in Elizabeth, New Jersey.

 Did Rahami act alone?